NCERT Solutions for Class 12 Biology Chapter 15 – Free PDF Download

 Biodiversity refers to the variety of life on earth at all levels.
 It is important for the following:

-(ii) Higher biodiversity causes the ecosystem to more stable in productivity, hence more resistant to any disturbance such as floods or alien species invasions
+(ii) Higher biodiversity causes the ecosystem to be more stable in productivity, hence more resistant to any disturbance, such as floods or alien species invasions.

 7. What are sacred groves?
 What is their role in conservation?

 Sacred groves are referred to the tracts of forests that are restored in the places of worship.
-These are found to be in Western Ghats of Karnataka, Rajasthan, Maharashtra, Madhya Pradesh, and Meghalaya.
-These groves help in safeguarding threatened, rare and endemic species of animals and plants present in a region.
-The act of deforestation is sternly banned in tribal regions.
-Thus, sacred groves are a rich region.
+They are found to be in the Western Ghats of Karnataka, Rajasthan, Maharashtra, Madhya Pradesh, and Meghalaya.
+These groves help to safeguard threatened, rare and endemic species of animals and plants present in a region.
+Act of deforestation is sternly banned in tribal regions, and thus, sacred groves are protected in these regions.

-Ecosystem has two types of components, the abiotic and the biotic components.
-While the abiotic components are air, light, water, temperature, soil etc, biotic components are constituted by the animals, plant, humans.
+The ecosystem has two types of components, the abiotic and the biotic components.
+While the abiotic components are air, light, water, temperature, soil etc., biotic components are constituted by animals, plants and humans.
 The role of plants is crucial in controlling soil erosion and floods.
-Plant roots secure and bind the soil particles together, thus inhibiting the top layer of the soil to get eroded by running water or wind.
+Plant roots secure and bind the soil particles together, thus inhibiting the top layer of the soil from getting eroded by running water or wind.
 Plant roots cause the soil to be porous enabling groundwater infiltration and averting floods.
 This is how plants are able to prevent erosion of soil and other natural calamities such as droughts and floods.
-They also increase biodiversity and the fertility of soil
+They also increase biodiversity and the fertility of the soil.

 9. The species diversity of plants (22 per cent) is much less than that of animals (72 per cent).
-What could be the explanations to how animals achieved greater diversification?
+What could be the explanations for how animals achieved greater diversification?

 There is a huge difference in the percentage of species diversity of plants (22%) and the species diversity of animals (72%).
 It is due to the following reasons:

 (i) Adaptation of animals to changing environments for survival.
-For instance – animals and insects have grown to develop a complex nervous system for coordinated and controlled body movements.
-Also, insects have grown to be versatile and developed a potential to survive in different habitats in comparison to other life forms as they possess repeated body segments with external cuticles and paired appendages
+For instance, animals and insects have grown to develop a complex nervous system for coordinated and controlled body movements.
+Also, insects have grown to be versatile and developed the potential to survive in different habitats in comparison to other life forms, as they possess repeated body segments with external cuticles and paired appendages.

 10. Can you think of a situation where we deliberately want to make a species extinct?
 How would you justify it?

 Yes, there has been such a situation where different types of parasites and disease-causing micro-organisms would want to be eradicated from the planet.
-Scientists are working extensively to fight and wipe them out completely as these microbes are harmful to human existence and have been successful in eliminating smallpox from the Earth through the successful use of vaccination.
+Scientists were working extensively to fight and wipe them out completely as these microbes are harmful to human existence and have been successful in eliminating smallpox from the Earth through the effective use of vaccination.
 This shows how humans deliberately want to make these species extinct.
-Some other programmes aiming at eradication are for Hepatitis B, polio vaccinations etc to eliminate those microbes that cause diseases.
+Some other programmes aiming at eradication are Hepatitis B, polio vaccinations etc., to eliminate those microbes that cause diseases.

-The Chapter discusses the three components of biodiversity – genetic, species and ecosystem biodiversity.
-Some other topics covered are patterns of biodiversity – latitudinal gradients, species-area relationships, its importance, loss of biodiversity.
-Students understand the importance of conserving biodiversity and how we can conserve our biodiversity.
+This chapter discusses the three components of biodiversity – genetic, species and ecosystem biodiversity.
+Some other topics covered are patterns of biodiversity – latitudinal gradients, species-area relationships, their importance, and loss of biodiversity.
+Students will understand the importance of conserving biodiversity and how we can conserve our biodiversity.

-NCERT Solutions for Class 12 Biology Chapter 15 – Biodiversity and its Conservation is covered under Unit – Ecology and is included in the term – II CBSE Syllabus 2021-22.
-Ecology unit includes the following chapters:
+NCERT Solutions for Class 12 Biology Chapter 15 – Biodiversity and Its Conservation is covered under Unit – Ecology and is included in the CBSE Syllabus 2022-23.
+The Ecology unit includes the following chapters:

-As per past trends, the Unit – Ecology, on the whole, holds 14 marks.
-Hence students are required to learn all concepts in detail and practise from NCERT Solutions, previous years’ question papers and sample papers.
+As per past latest exam trends, the Unit – Ecology, on the whole, holds 14 marks.
+Hence, students are required to learn all concepts in detail and practise NCERT Solutions, previous years’ question papers and sample papers.

 Key topics covered in this Chapter are given below: